 \textbf{1.} \textit{Based on $q(y)$ we solve (P) and obtain $u(0,y) = Aq(y)$ and define $p(y) = 2\left(u(0,y) - b(y)\right)$.}

 \textbf{2.} \textit{Based on $p(y)$ we solve (D) and calculate $\nabla \mathfrak{J}(q)(y) = A^\ast p(y) = \psi_x(1,y)$.}

-So inexactness in gradient $\nabla \mathfrak{J}(q)$ arises since we can solve (P) and (D) only numerically.
+Summarizing, the inexactness in the gradient $\nabla \mathfrak{J}(q)$ arises since we can solve (P) and (D) only numerically up to some accuracy.

 The described above technique can be applied to many different inverse problems \cite{kabanikhin2011inverse} and optimal control problems \cite{vasilyev2002optimization}.
-Note that for optimal control problems in practice another strategy widely used.
-Namely, instead of approximate calculation of gradient, optimization problem replaced by approximate one (for example, by using finite-differences schemes).
-For this reduced (finite-dimensional) problem the gradient is typically available precisely \cite{evtushenko2013optimization}.
-Moreover, in \cite{evtushenko2013optimization} the described above Lagrangian approach is based to explain the core of automatic differentiation where the function calculation tree represented as system of explicitly solvable interlocking equations.
+Note that, for optimal control problems, in practice another strategy is widely used.
+Namely, instead of approximate calculation of the gradient, optimization problem is replaced by an approximate one (for example, by using finite-differences schemes).
+For this approximate (finite-dimensional) problem the gradient is typically available precisely \cite{evtushenko2013optimization}.
+Moreover, in \cite{evtushenko2013optimization} the described above Lagrangian approach is used to explain the core of automatic differentiation, where the function calculation tree is represented as a system of explicitly solvable interlocking equations.